benhowell/benhowell.github.com/_drafts/invocation-matters.md

 <br/>

 #### Observer Pattern and Observables
 The [observer pattern][3] is similar to the "plain old function call" above, in that it is also a synchronous call and whilst allowing for [separation of concerns][2], still suffers the same cons.
-Generally, in observer/observable implmentations, observers register their interest (using a callback) with certain events executed on the observable.
+Generally, in observer/observable implementations, observers register their interest (using a callback) with certain events executed on the observable.
 The observable maintains this list of observer callbacks and each time an event occurs, the observable iterates over its list and calls each callback function in sequence.
 The observable is not tightly coupled with the entities observing it and doesn't care if it is not being observed at all.

 Pros: